-I was recently very excited to learn that National Guacamole Day is coming up this Sunday, September 16.
-If ever there was a food to celebrate, this could be it.
 As far as I’m concerned, guacamole is one of the most delicious creations ever to come from fruit.
 It’s creamy, it’s flavorful and it’s not just for Mexican food.
 Guacamole is more than just a dip.
 It can go on burgers, sandwiches and even pizza.

 The creamy-green mixture has come a long way since it was invented by the Aztecs centuries ago.
 Said to be a favorite of the Emperor Montezuma, guacamole was originally named āhuacamolli, which literally translates to “avocado sauce.”
 Spanish explorers quickly learned to love the mashed avocado dish and added their own ingredients, like onions and cilantro, and changed the name to one they could more easily pronounce – and thus we got “guacamole” as we know it today.